Tomola-n/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

-## Design Pattern Decisions
+# Design Pattern Decisions

-### Access Control Design Patterns
+## Access Control Design Patterns

+### SecuredLoan.sol
-1. In SecuredLoan.sol, code declare the variable `owner` and assigns that role to whoever is creating the contract, using the `msg.sender` global variable.
+1. In this contract, code declare the variable `owner` and assigns that role to whoever is creating the contract, using the `msg.sender` global variable.
 2.

+### NFToken.sol
+1.